Tonight's concert has been cancelled due to the heat advisory.

 8:00 AM

-Take a stroll through Bellevue with local experts to see the birds the park has to offer, from hawks to sparrows.
-All skill levels welcome.
+Take a stroll through Bellevue with local experts to see what birds the park has to offer.
+Beginners welcome.
 Binoculars are available to borrow upon request.
 Some trails may be muddy, so dress appropriately.
 Meet in the parking lot by the Arts Center.
-Call to register: 302-793-3046.
 Walk-ups welcome.
-Free.
+Free, with paid park admission!

 10:00 AM